 - To present occupational safety and health information at least annually, to PCBI members on OSHA General Industry compliance.

 Outreach and Communication

-- To develop information on the recognition and prevention of workplace hazards, and to develop ways of communicating such information (e.g., print and electronic media, electronic assistance tools, and OSHA’s and the PCBI Web site) to employers and workers in the industry.
+- To develop information on the recognition and prevention of workplace hazards, and to develop ways of communicating such information (e.g., electronic media, electronic assistance tools, and OSHA's and PCBI Web sites) to employers and workers in the industry.

 - To speak, exhibit, or appear at OSHA's or PCBI conferences, local meetings, or other applicable events.

-- To share information among OSHA personnel and industry safety and health professionals regarding PCBI good practices or effective approaches through training programs, workshops, seminars, and lectures (or any other applicable forum) developed by OSHA and PCBI.
+- To share information among OSHA personnel and industry safety and health professionals regarding PCBI good practices or effective approaches through training programs, workshops, seminars, and lectures (or any other applicable forum) developed by the participants.

 OSHA's Alliances provide parties an opportunity to participate in a voluntary cooperative relationship with OSHA for purposes such as raising awareness of OSHA's rulemaking and enforcement initiatives, training and education, and outreach and communication.
 These Alliances have proved to be valuable tools for both OSHA and its Alliance participants.
 By entering into an Alliance with a party, OSHA is not endorsing or promoting, nor does it intend to endorse or promote, any of that party's products or services.

-An implementation team made up of representatives of each organization will meet to develop a plan of action, determine working procedures, and identify the roles and responsibilities of OSHA and PCBI.
-In addition, they will meet at least three times per year to track and share information on activities and results in achieving the goals of the Alliance.
-OSHA team members will include representatives of the Harrisburg Area OSHA Office that is a signatory to the Alliance agreement and any other appropriate office.
-OSHA will encourage State Plan States’ and OSHA On-site Consultation Projects’ participation on the team.
+An implementation team made up of representatives of each organization will meet to develop a work plan, determine working procedures, and identify the roles and responsibilities of the participants.
+In addition, they will meet at least two times per year to track and share information on activities and results in achieving the goals of the Alliance.
+OSHA team members will include representation from the Harrisburg Area OSHA Office.
+OSHA will encourage State Plan States' and OSHA On-site Consultation Projects' participation on the team.